n0ur/jquery-LiveUpdateWithSource/README.md

 - **list**: selector of the unordered list where filtered results will be shown

-- **url**: URL you want to send the POST request to, it expects the response to be a JSON in this format:
+- **url**: URL you want to send the GET request to, it expects the response to be a JSON in this format:

 ```js
 [{"name":"value1"}, {"name":"value2"}, {"name":"value3"}]